CuriousInc/dation-woocommerce/readme.txt

 You can set prices, filter on (CCV) codes and enable specific 'Terugkommoment' features.

 == Changelog ==
+= 1.2.38 =
+* Add new reason for delay for terugkommomenten.
+Remove optional label from optional input fields

 = 1.2.37 =
 * add date format hint to contact form date inputs